nightconcept/any2/project/night-test-prd.md

 ### 2.4.
 Continuous Integration of Tests

-- **Description:** As new features are added to `Night` or `Night.Engine`, corresponding test scenarios (marked as "automated" or "manual") and reporting calls will be added to `NightTest`.
+- **Description:** As new features are added to `Night` or `Night.Engine`, corresponding test cases (marked as "automated" or "manual") and reporting calls will be added to `NightTest`.
 The generated `test_report.json` will be used by CI scripts to validate that all expected automated tests pass.

 - **Status:** Ongoing.